 Storage

-4. Now scroll down to the Storage management section and click on Cleanup recommendations.
+4. Scroll down to the Storage Management section and click on Cleanup recommendations.

 Cleanup recommendations

-5. Click on the See advanced options link on the Cleanup recommendations.
+5. Click on the See advanced options link on Cleanup recommendations.

 See advanced options

-6. Now, uncheck all options and select the DirectX Shader Cache.
+6. Uncheck all options and select the DirectX Shader Cache.

 DirectX Shader Cache